curityio/react-native-haapi-example/README.md

 ./start-idsvr.sh
 ```

-Note that some older Android emulators might require `IDSVR_HOST_NAME` to be set to the special value `10.0.2.2`.
+Note that some older Android emulators might require `IDSVR_HOST_NAME` to use the special value `10.0.2.2`.

+### 3. View Security Configuration

+The [Mobile Deployments](https://github.com/curityio/mobile-deployments) repository explains further information about the deployed backend infrastructure.\
+You can view the [HAAPI Configuration](https://github.com/curityio/mobile-deployments/blob/main/haapi/example-config-template.xml) to understand the settings to apply to deployed environments.

-## 3. Configure the Application
+## 4. Configure the Application

-The script performs the following tasks, which you could also do manually:
+The deployment script performs the following tasks, which you could also do manually:

 - Populate base URLs in the `configuration.android.jsx` file from the [configuration.android.template](configuration.android.template) file.
 - Populate base URLs in `configuration.ios.jsx` file from the [configuration.ios.template](configuration.ios.template) file.

-## 4. Run the Application
+## 5. Run the Application

 First install React native dependencies.